Croatia 2-Week Itinerary JetSettingFools.com

 Korcula Town Gate on Korcula Island, Croatia

-Although it is small, there are plenty of places to stay in Korcula Old Town.
-During our trips, we stay at the Korcula Heritage Hotel, which is steps from the ferry port, and most rooms have amazing views of the sea!
+Although small, there are plenty of options in Korcula Old Town for accommodation.
+During our trips, we book the Korcula Heritage Hotel, which is steps from the ferry port and most rooms have amazing views of the sea!

-Read our top tips for Things To Do in Korcula!
+Read more about What To Do in Korcula!

 Things To Do in Korcula Island, Croatia by JetSettingFools.com